gogins/csound-cxx-opcodes/README.md

 ```
 Once the `clang_compile` opcode has compiled the module, Csound will immediately
 call the entry point function in that module.
 At that very time, the LLVM ORC
-compiler will translate the IR code in the module to machine language, resolve
+compiler will translate the IR code in the module to machine language, perform
-symbols, perform relocations, and link it into the running Csound process.
+relocations, resolve symbols, and otherwise load and link the module into the
+running Csound process, just like any other C/C++ module.

-The entry point function may call the Csound API functions that are members of
+The entry point function may call any Csound API functions that are members of
-the `CSOUND` struct, define classes and structs, or do anything at all else that
+the `CSOUND` struct, define classes and structs, call any public symbol in any
-can be done with C or C++ code.
+loaded link library, or indeed do anything at all that can be done with C or
+C++ code.

 For example, the module may use an external shared library to assist with
 algorithmic composition, then translate the generated score to a Csound score,